hyphanet/plugin-WebOfTrust/README.md

 The [Freenet](https://freenetproject.org) plugin Web of Trust (WoT) tries to solve the problem of spam being an important threat to address in an _anonymous_, _censorship-resistant_ network such as Freenet:
-Where an attacker cannot take down content - because censorship is not possible on that network - they will attempt to get rid of it by drowning it in spam.
+When an attacker wants to take down content but cannot do so because censorship is not possible on that network they will instead attempt to get rid of it by drowning it in spam.

 Conventional spam filters cannot work in such an environment:
 - An attacker is anonymous like everyone else so they cannot be blocked by e.g. an IP address.